Danixu/ecm-tools-reloaded/README.md

 By Daniel Carrasco (https://www.electrosoftcloud.com)

+** I recommend to use the latest version, because old versions can contains bugs or incompatible features **

 # Description

 This ECM Tool allows you to remove all recoverable data from CD-ROM sectors, reducing the image size about 20% without using compression (depending of sectors types).
 This will allow to read the data from it very fast, and also can be complemented with a compression tool like 7zip to reach higher compression ratios.